wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     *   (b) any ammunition for a firearm to which paragraph (a) or paragraph (b) or paragraph (c) of [section 22(1)][29] applies.

-    Section 43A: inserted, on 1 November 1992, by [section 21][159] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 43A: inserted, on 1 November 1992, by [section 21][160] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 43A(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43B Restriction on sales of ammunition

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who sells or supplies ammunition for any firearm or restricted weapon to a person who is not---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who sells or supplies ammunition for any firearm or restricted weapon to a person who is not---

     *   (a) the holder of a firearms licence; or